dshovchko/smart-services/packages/smart-load-manager/README.md

 SmartLoad.start();
 ```

-You configure each service once, queue them behind the dependency (or helper) they care about, and let `SmartLoad` serialize the actual script injections.
+Each service is configured once, then queue them behind the dependency (or helper) they care about, and let `SmartLoad` serialize the actual script injections.
 The helpers keep the orchestration declarative—here ads only load after either the user interacts or a timeout fires.

 ## Configuration